Cambridge Art Association

 gallery spaces for exhibits, as well as 5 less traditional satellite spaces.

-Until earlier this year, we were a juried members association.
+Until late 2015, we were a juried members association.
 As the result of

 a strategic plan and long-term vision for the CAA, we are now open to all.
 You

 can read more about our 3-year goals here.

 What do we do?
 We present roughly 25 gallery exhibits, and

 an additional 20 exhibits in our satellite spaces.
 We create opportunities for

 local and regional contemporary artists to engage with gallery owners,

 curators, collectors, and each other through networking events, portfolios